analkumar2/moose/docs/source/user/py/references/HHChannel2D.rst

    .. py:attribute:: instant

-      int (*value field*)      Bitmapped flag: bit 0 = Xgate, bit 1 = Ygate, bit 2 = ZgateWhen true, specifies that the lookup table value should beused directly as the state of the channel, rather than usedas a rate term for numerical integration for the state
+      int (*value field*)      Bitmapped flag: bit 0 = Xgate, bit 1 = Ygate, bit 2 = ZgateWhen true, specifies that the lookup table value should be used directly as the state of the channel, rather than used as a rate term for numerical integration for the state.
+The state is set directly to A/B for that gate.

    .. py:attribute:: X